QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Results and discussions

+with $m_{\ell}$ the lepton mass.
+Here it should be noted that the TFFs $f_{\psi \eta^{(\prime)}}(q^{2})$ are taken the forms given in Eq.~\eqref{TFFs} in the numerical calculations without considering the VMD contributions; while in the numerical calculations including the hard, the soft and the VMD contributions, one can just take the replacement

-In the following numerical calculations, all the values of meson masses and full widths as well as the involved decay widths and so on are quoted from the PDG~\cite{Tanabashi:2018oca}.
+with the $f^{V}_{\psi \eta^{(\prime)}}(q^{2})$ given in Eq.~\eqref{TFFVMD}.
+In the following numerical calculations, the values of the involved meson masses, full widths, decay widths and decay constant are quoted from the PDG~\cite{ParticleDataGroup:2020ssz}.
 The QCD running coupling constant is adopted $\alpha_{s}(M/2)=0.34$, which is calculated through the two-loop renormalization group equation.
+As we have already mentioned, the theoretical uncertainties from $\eta^{(\prime)}$ DAs are negligible.
+So in our calculations, we choose the Model I of the meson DA in Table~1 of Refs.~\cite{He:2019mpy,Fan:2019sap}.
 For the value of the radial wave function at the origin $R_{\psi}(0)$, we adopt the result of the Cornell potential model~\cite{Eichten:1978tg,Eichten:1979ms,Eichten:1995ch}